Call us: +91 9406549595.

 RERA, Land Acquisition, and Real Estate Disputes: Legal Remedies in Madhya Pradesh

-By Raghvendra Singh Raghuvanshi | Article | 0 comment | 16 May, 2026 | 0
+By Raghvendra Singh Raghuvanshi | Article, Legal Articles | 0 comment | 16 May, 2026 | 0

 Real estate in Indore has grown rapidly since the city was ranked India’s cleanest city for seven consecutive years (2017–2023) and was selected as a Smart City under the National Smart Cities Mission.
 The BRTS corridor expansion, the Metro rail project, and the development of Super Corridor (where several tech parks and institutions have come up) have made Indore’s property market one of the fastest-growing tier-2 markets in India.
 With rapid growth comes disputes — delayed possession, land acquisition by the state, builder insolvency, and fraudulent real estate schemes.